trust0-project/RIDB/README.md

 | **InMemory Storage**           | Robust type safe implementation of an inMemory storage
 | **LevelDB Storage**           | Robust type safe implementation for LevelDB 'classic-level'

+## Contributing
+I'm very welcome to contributions from anyone, feel free to always open an Issue or create a Pull request.
+I'll try to be as transparent as I can around the things that are needed for the project.

+Main priorities:
+* Improve documentation
+* Adding more examples
+* Testing and code coverage